Affirmation: LGBTQ Mormons, Families, & Friends: Related organizations

-GALA (Gay and Lesbian Acceptance), the support group for GLBT members of the Independence, Missouri -based Community of Christ (formerly the Reorganized Church of Jesus Christ of Latter Day Saints), was a break off from the Affirmation Chapter in Kansas City, Missouri, in the mid-1980s.
+GALA (Gay and Lesbian Acceptance), the support group for LGBT members of the Independence, Missouri -based Community of Christ (formerly the Reorganized Church of Jesus Christ of Latter Day Saints), was a break off from the Affirmation Chapter in Kansas City, Missouri, in the mid-1980s.

 The decade of the 1990s saw the formation of other gay Mormon organizations, some of which are close allies.
 Gamofites, an organization for gay Mormon fathers, began in 1991.
 Family Fellowship, an organization for parents of gay and lesbian Mormons, was formed in 1993.
 LDS Reconciliation, a group of Gay and Lesbian Mormons that was originally started in conjunction with Family Fellowship, serves a similar purpose but is focused on gay and lesbian Mormons in the Utah and Idaho areas, rather than worldwide as is Affirmation.
 The first group for gay Mormon youth, Gay LDS Young Adults, was launched in Salt Lake City in 2001.

 After the LDS Church's involvement in Prop 8, Mormons for Marriage Equality was formed by straight and LGBT Mormons supporting political campaigns for same-sex marriage equality.
 After 2012 they rebranded as “Mormons for Equality.”
 In 2012, a group of Mormons wanting to show support for the LGBT community organized a contingent to march in Utah Pride under the banner of Mormons Building Bridges.
 MBB now has thousands of members throughout the world, most concentrated in the Intermountain West.
 Both of these groups, though separate from and unaffiliated with Affirmation, included large numbers of Affirmation members.